gethifi/Utility-Belt/js/splash/README.md

 ## NMC Splash

 JS script to redirect first time visitors to a separate splash page.
-The cookie is set to expire after 30 days.
+The cookie is set to expire after 30 days, but can be changed with the `daysBeforeCookieExpires` variable.

 ### Index template (/index.html)